CIT-daniellemendoza/cit281-lab3/README.md

 # cit281-lab3
 ```
-Object deconstruction, arrow function expression, refactoring, for...in syntax (objects),
+Purpose: Practice with object deconstruction, arrow function expression, refactoring, for...in syntax (objects),
 for...of syntax (arrays)creating and importing Node.js models, spread operator
 ```